cortexproject/cortex/docs/architecture.md

 5. `UNHEALTHY` is an ingester's state when it has failed to heartbeat to the ring's KV Store.
 While in this state, distributors skip the ingester while building the replication set for incoming series and the ingester does not receive write or read requests.

-For more information about the hand-over process, please check out the "[Ingester hand-over](guides/ingester-handover.md)" documentation.
+For more information about the hand-over process, please check out the [Ingester hand-over](guides/ingester-handover.md) documentation.

 Ingesters are **semi-stateful**.